 On-Demand Field Service Workforce

 No matter how an organization decides to enable predictive maintenance, predicting service needs to be accompanied by a scalable workforce.
 In order to dispatch field service workers on demand, companies should already have pre-vetted, trusted, and skilled workers who are ready to provide service at a moment’s notice.
-For example, Swisscom, a major telecommunications company, has Swisscom Friends and Pros they can count on to help other customers.
+For example, Swisscom, a major telecommunications company, has Swisscom Friends and Pros they can count on to help other customers in the terms of crowd service.
 Having these kinds of workers means they can give customers service that is not only quicker and more flexible, but also skilled workers empowered with mobile field service software can help businesses see an increase in first-time fix rates.

 More Flexible and Faster Service